maruel/sillybot/README.md

       which is too slow on a M3 Max IMO.

+## Hardware requirement

+- LLM: a recent AMD or Intel with 16GiB of RAM or a MacBook Pro.
+A GPU is not required.
+- Image Generation: a GPU with 4.7GiB of video memory (VRAM) available or a MacBook Pro.
+While it works on CPU, expect a minute or two to generate each image.

+You can use 2 computers: one running the LLM and one the image generation.

 ## Installation

 Both function essentially the same but the Application configuration on the